Martin Varsavsky is an Argentine/Spanish entrepreneur, founder of seven companies over the course of his career.

 Martin Varsavsky manages the Varsavsky Foundation and is best known as the founder of two large educational projects in Latin America – Educ.ar (Argentina) and EducarChile (Chile), and the Safe Democracy Foundation.
 Martin was Ambassador at Large of Argentina from 2001 to 2005.
 He is also on the Board of Trustees of the William Jefferson Clinton Foundation, and is a board member of Instituto de Empresa, Spain’s leading business school, where he taught entrepreneurship for eight years.
-Since 2012 he has been teaching entrepreneurship at Columbia University in New York.
+Since 2012 he teaches entrepreneurship at Columbia University and New York University.
 In 2014 he joined the Supervisory Board of Axel Springer, the largest media company in Germany.

 Martin Varsavsky has written numerous articles on business and international relations that have been published in several international publications including El Pais and Newsweek.
 He is also a frequent speaker at conferences around the world and an active blogger.
 He is the recipient of various honors and rewards.

 Martin Varsavsky received his BA from New York University, and holds a MA in International Affairs and a MA in Business Administration from Columbia University.
 In his spare time, Martin enjoys spending time with his family, cycling, piloting, photography and sailing.

 Martin Varsavsky is married to Nina Varsavsky and has six children.

 Follow Martin Varsavsky on Twitter: twitter.com/martinvars